 What’s not to like with this lens?

 For starters, not a lot of photographers would choose a 90mm prime as their lens of choice.

 Some would find it too specific for shooting insect photography or doing macro photography gigs.
 It’s easier to use zoom lenses that offer different ranges for their users.

 If you are looking for a multi-purpose lens that can be used outdoors in different scenarios, then you should take a closer look at the Sony 16-50mm F3.5-5.6 OSS E-Mount Lens.

 It offers wide-angle focal lengths up to 50mm making it a highly versatile pick among the best lenses for Sony A7C.

-Unlike prime lenses that you see on our list of best lenses for Sony A7C, this is an affordable pick.
-For less than $150, it’s something that a lot of street photographers prefer.
+Unlike prime lenses that you see on our list of best lenses for Sony A7C, this is a pocket friendly pick.
+For not much money, it’s something that a lot of street photographers prefer.